How To Grow Crocosmia

 Ideally, plant Crocosmia in a spot which is not too dry with plenty of sun.
 That said, Crocosmia is one of the tough perennials which will tolerate a wide range of conditions.
 Very dry soil may reduce flowering.
 The cheapest way to grow Crocosmia is from corms, compared to buying as garden ready plants.
 Crocosmia is easy to get going from corms and flower reliably.

 Crocosmia corms are similar to bulbs and the best time to plant is early spring, so they hydrate in the early spring rain.
 Once hydrated, Crocosmia will grow as soon as the soil warms up in early spring.
 Plant Crocosmia corms about 8-10 cm (3-4") deep below soil level in a group to form a clump.
 Crocosmia is pest free and provides excellent colour to the borders.
-Crocosmia were formerly known as Montbretia and may occasionally still be referred to by this name.
+You do not need to prune Crocosmia.
+As a herbaceous perennial in late autumn, the top growth will disintegrate and dieback, leaving bare earth until spring, when fresh shoots will appear.

 How to Stake Crocosmia

 Crocosmia, if left unchecked, flops over, and lies over adjacent plants.
-It is not a good neighbour and to make it behave, it needs to be staked to make it grow more upright and contain it.
+It is not a good neighbour, and to make it behave, it needs to be staked to make it grow more upright and contain it.
 This is particularly so of the taller varieties such as C. Lucifer which reaches 1.6m it will not stay upright without support.

-In the image I have used Cornus stems (cut off in the late winter,) to make a loop.
+In the image, I have used Cornus stems (cut off in the late winter,) to make a loop.
 You could use stakes and string.
 For the taller varieties will need longer stakes and at least two rows of string.
 The advantage of a ring support such as this is you can move it upwards when the plant grows to provide greater support.

 Crocosmia is a green wheelbarrow plant, being easy to grow and low maintenance